Login

 W=0.2 and B=0.5*

-*Where W and B are the warping and blending factors, respectively (see [6] for more details about).
+*Where W and B are the warping and blending factors, respectively (see [6] for more details).

 The following sections report the testing protocol and the performance indicators common to all benchmarks in this area.